cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 1.0 = near certainty
 ```

-I insist on this because it enables:
+Insist on this because it enables:

 * thresholding
 * A/B testing